UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Exceeding the hidden usage cap on an ‘unlimited’ energy plan can trigger a significant price jump, so always read the fine print.

-While energetic marketing materials frequently highlight “unlimited” electricity plans, the binding legal fine print found on the Electricity Facts Label (EFL) usually tells a significantly different story.
-Almost all flat rate plans have a hidden boundary line, sometimes referred to in the industry as a “cliff.”
+While energetic marketing materials frequently highlight unlimited electricity plans, the binding legal fine print found on the Electricity Facts Label (EFL) usually tells a significantly different story.
+Almost all flat rate plans feature a hidden boundary line, sometimes referred to in the industry as a “cliff.”
 If your usage exceeds the agreed-upon cap by even a single kilowatt-hour, the financial consequences can be devastating to your monthly budget.

 • Exceeding the strict usage threshold automatically bumps you into a much higher, far more expensive tier for the remainder of the billing cycle.